gitsunmin/graph-man/README.md

 ## Example

 [here](https://github.com/gitsunmin/bun-graphql-server)
-It's a "graphql-server" that uses "graph-man."
+It's a "graphql-server" that uses "graph-man".
 You can learn more about how to use it in this project.